s1amjam/Tech-Interview-Cheat-Sheet/README.md

 # <a id="asymptotic-notation"></a>Asymptotic Notation
 ### Definition:
 Asymptotic Notation is the hardware independent notation used to tell the time and space complexity of an algorithm.
-Meaning it's a standardized way of measuring how much memory an algorithm uses or how long it runs for given an input.
+Meaning it's a standardized way of measuring how much memory an algorithm uses or how long it runs for a given input.

 #### Complexities
 The following are the Asymptotic rates of growth from best to worst: